kbs1/openxdagpool/README.md

 - miner offline / miner back online alerts for registered miners

 # Planned features
-- ability to check payouts history for non-registered miners by entering miner's address, this is possible as whole pool's payment history from the beginning of operation is stored in the database
 - ability to approximate earnings based on hashrate
 - ability to record and plot all times  the pool found a block
 - utilize new 'block' command in pool software, currently it is unused
 - mobile friendly design tweaks
 - translations and languages support, support for a simple CMS (setup pages, other pool documents and similar)
-- code refactoring, mainly `PayoutsController`, use repository and presenters for models, other improvements
+- code refactoring, use repository and presenters for models, other improvements
 - add the ability to customise website design a bit, for example by allowing to upload a `favicon.ico`, or change hero color to a different one, or change bulma theme as a whole

 # Expected skills